+3.1.
 Age-specific life table of Plutella xylostella

-Age-specific life tables of Plutella xylostella were studied, and they were constructed at different brassica hosts (cabbage, red cabbage, and cauliflower).
+Age-specific life tables of P. xylostella were studied, and developed using different brassica hosts (cabbage, red cabbage, and cauliflower).
 The P. xylostella demonstrated the longest survival period of 35 days at red cabbage, followed by 30 days at cauliflower and 29 days at cabbage.
 The age-specific mortality (dx) was found to be maximum during the incubation period; afterwards, it fluctuates till the last day.
 The maximum mortality was observed on red cabbage, followed by cauliflower and cabbage.
-The mortality rate on red cabbage was maximum during the age of 6th to 9th days, while mortality was high during 23th to 25th days on cauliflower.
+The mortality rate on red cabbage was maximum during the age of 6th to 9th days, while mortality was high during 23rd to 25th days on cauliflower.
 All hosts showed significant differences in age-specific life expectancy during the early stages of development.
 The longest life expectancy was observed on cauliflower (31.06 days), while the lowest was on red cabbage (27.55 days).
 A medium life expectancy was observed on cabbage with 29.44 days.
 The age-specific life expectancy at all temperature ranges was high at the beginning of age and then decreased with advancing age.
 However, the life expectancy of cabbage showed a marginal gain on the 4th and 9th days, while red cabbage showed a minor rise on the 6th, 9th, and 18th days of pivotal age.
 However, for cauliflower, it grew irregularly on the 4th and 9th days of pivotal age.
 After that time, the life expectancy gradually decreased till the end of the generation.
 The highest adult emergence from pupae was recorded at cauliflower with 78.26% and the lowest at red cabbage with 57.69%, while 73.33% was observed at cabbage.
 Longevity of females was 8 days at red cabbage and cauliflower, while it decreased to 7 days at cabbage (Fig. 1 & 2).

+3.2.
 Stage-specific life table of Plutella xylostella